ayojs/ayo/doc/api/worker.md

 > Stability: 1 - Experimental

-The `worker` module provides a way to create multiple environments running on independent threads, and to create message channels between those.
+The `worker` module provides a way to create multiple environments running on independent threads, and to create message channels between them.
 It can be accessed using:

 ```js